You can, you should, and if you’re brave

 While the inevitable changes brought on by aging might at first seem to merely be a fact of life for which nothing can be done to combat, at Cenegenics we feel differently.
 There are two ways we can look at time.
 We can sit back and let the punches connect, allowing our dwindling testosterone levels to slowly but surely diminish muscle mass, metabolism, and overall wellbeing.
 Or, we can take matters into our own hands and fight back.
 In the following guide, we’ll show you how to do just that.

-Aside from the aging process itself, there are many factors which contribute to diminishing testosterone levels.
+Aside from the aging process itself, there are many factors that contribute to diminishing testosterone levels.
 While we may not be able to change our age, there are ways to address the other factors within our control—no matter where we are in life.
 Practical and effective measures can be incorporated into a healthy lifestyle for everyone.
 And, while testosterone is critically important for men’s health, these principles apply to both males and females, as both rely on this hormone to maintain muscle mass and a strong metabolism, two key factors that help us maintain optimal health as we age.

 On the surface, improving testosterone naturally seems to be a losing battle for many people.
 However, research has indicated that there are many ways in which a person can take the fight against age into their own hands.
 If you’re wondering how to naturally increase testosterone, start by taking a look at your overall lifestyle.
 The most powerful tactics for boosting this essential hormone align precisely with those that support overall wellness, including regular exercise, an optimized diet, and healthy sleep practices.
 We’ll explore each of these pillars in greater detail below.